-"B. Raising of fruit and nut trees, vines, vegetables and horticultural specialties on a non-commercial basis."
+- "B. Raising of fruit and nut trees, vines, vegetables and horticultural specialties on a non-commercial basis." - "I. Accessory structures and uses located on the same site with a permitted use. - "G. Garden structures in accordance with subsection 604.F."

 Section 604 F indicates that all "garden structures" comply with minimum building setback requirements in the R, One, Family Residence district.
-Commission recommended obtaining permit for these activities.